-The plans should:
+The Plan should:

-- Include the recommended scale of 1:50 or 1:100. - Clearly show the proposed works in relation to what is already on site. - Show all sides of the proposal and indicate, where possible, the proposed building materials and the style, materials and finish of windows and doors. - Show blank elevations, if only to show this is the case. - Clearly show the relationship and detail the positions of the openings of each property, where a proposed elevation adjoins another building or is in close proximity to it.
+- Include the recommended scale of 1:50 or 1:100. - Clearly show the proposed works in relation to what is already on site. - Show all sides of the proposal and indicate, where possible, the proposed building materials and the style, materials and finish of windows and doors. - Show blank elevations, if only to show this is the case. - Clearly show the relationship and detail the position of each property, where a proposed elevation adjoins another building or is in close proximity to it.

-Existing and Proposed Floor plans
+Existing and proposed floor plans